-- A step-by-step methodology for calculating average cost per client for medication assistance and/or health insurance assistance (depending on the type of assistance requested); - Accurate calculations of annual client costs, reflected in plan and budget; and - Note: If the calculations are incorrect, the ORC will identify the error along with its impact on the applicant's average client cost calculations and budget request. - Information provided in the Forecasting section on the impact of the requested funding on preventing, reducing, or eliminating a waiting list or addressing a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care.
+- A step-by-step methodology for calculating average cost per client for medication assistance and/or health insurance assistance (depending on the type of assistance requested); - Accurate calculations of annual client costs, reflected in plan and budget; and - Note: If the calculations are incorrect, the ORC will identify the error along with its impact on the applicant's average client cost calculations and budget request. - Information provided in the Forecasting section on the impact of the requested funding on preventing, reducing, or eliminating a waiting list or addressing a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of clients in the program due to new diagnosis, re-engagement in care, client loss of income, and/or client loss of health care coverage.